argoproj/argo-cd/docs/operator-manual/core.md

 case fewer components are installed and yet the main gitops functionality remains operational.

-The diagram below shows the components that will be installed while opting for Argo CD Core:
+The diagram below, the Core box, shows the components that will be installed while opting for Argo CD Core:

 ![Argo CD Core](../assets/argocd-core-components.png)

+Note that even if Argo CD controller can run without Redis, it isn't recommended.
+Redis is used by Argo CD controller as an important caching mechanism reducing the load on Kube API and in Git.
+For this reason, Redis is also included in this installation method.

 ## Installing